 Typically, all slides should include a website link for more information.
 Do not include "https" or "www" — for example: digitalsignage.appstate.edu.

-QR codes can be used in digital signage but should be paired with the website link in text form for accessibility.
+QR codes can be used in digital signage but may be difficult for users to scan:

 Example